Subscribe to updates

 Summary

-The Cornwall Harbours Board met on Thursday 15 January 2026 to review maritime activity and the budget for the financial year.
-The meeting's agenda included a detailed maritime activity report covering September to December 2025 and a budget monitor for April to November 2025.
+The Cornwall Harbours Board meeting scheduled for 15 January 2026 was set to review maritime activity and financial performance across the county's harbours.
+Discussions were planned to cover operational reports from September to December 2025, alongside a detailed budget monitor for April to November 2025.

 Maritime Activity Report - September to December 2025